 No. They are separate processes.
 After a student meets Rutgers University’s admissions requirements, s/he may apply to the CSP, which is implemented through Rutgers Student Health Counseling, Alcohol & Other Drug Assistance Program and Psychiatric Services (CAPS).

 Yes.
-The services are funded by a per semester fee which is billed through the Rutgers Student Health business office.
+The services are funded by a per semester fee, which is billed through the Rutgers Student Health business office.
+The CSP fee is separate from Rutgers University tuition and fees.
+It is recommended that students remain in the CSP program for a minimum of two consecutive semesters.